1. clinical/medical social workers

 3. occupational health RN

-Safe, healthy working environments have never been more important, catapulting occupational health RNs to a prominent spot on our best jobs list.
-Responsible for on-the-job employee health and safety, occupational health RNs are concerned with both prevention and recovery, and work with employees to ensure they receive adequate care in case of injury or illness.
+Safe, healthy working environments have never been more important, catapulting occupational health RNs to a prominent spot on our in-demand jobs list.
+Responsible for on-the-job employee health and safety, occupational health RNs are concerned with both prevention and recovery, working with employees to ensure they receive adequate care in case of injury or illness.
 They also remain in close contact with business leaders to maintain cost-effective care and wellness programs, with the goal of minimizing healthcare costs for their employers.
+Occupational health jobs in the medical sector are projected to grow 12 percent between 2021 and 2031.

 degrees and certifications: